redhat-cop/containers-quickstarts/sonarqube/README.md

   * Default Value:
 * Variable: LDAP_REALM
   * displayName: LDAP realm
   * Description: "A realm defines the namespace from which the authentication entity (the value of the Context.SECURITY_PRINCIPAL property) is selected.
-(See: http://docs.oracle.com/javase/jndi/tutorial/ldap/security/digest.html)"
+See: [here](http://docs.oracle.com/javase/jndi/tutorial/ldap/security/digest.html)"
   * Default Value:
 * Variable: LDAP_CONTEXTFACTORY
   * displayName: JNDI ContextFactory to be used